KLYT: Foundation

-The Emert Years
+Early years

-Good Friday 1978 marked the first major turning point for the young station.
-A University of Texas graduate and New York City broadcaster named Victor R. Emert was introduced to the KLYT staff as the new General Manager.
-He had recently resigned as Executive Director of Drug Addicts Recovery Enterprises, a local, faith-based substance abuse treatment center for heroin addicts.
+Good Friday, 1978, marked the first major turning point for the young station.
+A University of Texas graduate and New York City broadcaster named Victor R. Emert was introduced to the KLYT staff as the new general manager.
+He had recently resigned as executive director of Drug Addicts Recovery Enterprises, a local, faith-based substance abuse treatment center for heroin addicts.
 Among the discussion topics during Emert's introductory staff meeting was the desire by the announcers to play the growing supply of rock, country and blues-based "Jesus Music" produced by artists such as Resurrection Band, Michael Omartian, Randy Stonehill and Larry Norman.
 Emert enthusiastically agreed to guide them in building the station into the premier "Christian Rock" station in the country.
 During this period, the station also helped book live performances by bands such a Mustard Seed Faith, Parable, Keith Green, 2nd Chapter of Acts and Phil Keaggy, whose records were a staple of KLYT programming.

 Within a year, the station had a new board of directors.
 It also had a new transmitter located high above the city on Sandia Peak, thanks to a daring one-day adventure carried out by Dave Briggs and Jeff Simon.
 The new transmitter expanded KLYT's listening range from 10 to 100 miles.
 The studios moved to new facilities on Eubank Avenue.

 Over the next few years, Christian rock began to play a larger role in KLYT's playlist, culminating with the launch of the "Christian Oriented Rock" (C.O.R.) format in 1982.
-Under the leadership of Emert, Program Director, Rudy Grande and Production Director, Michael Scott (morning show host and later Program Director) the station emerged as an influential force on Albuquerque's local radio scenes and on the national Christian broadcasting scene.
+Under the leadership of Emert, program director, Rudy Grande and Production Director, Michael Scott (morning show host and later program director) the station emerged as an influential force on Albuquerque's local radio scenes and on the national Christian broadcasting scene.
 KLYT was named "Contemporary Christian Radio Station of the Year" in 1983 by the Gospel Music Association.
 KLYT was also viewed as a hub station between Christian artists that resided on the west coast (especially in the Orange County area in Southern California) and other Christian artists northeast of Albuquerque.

 Through a partnership with Mountaintop Promotions, KLYT brought in monthly concerts by emerging Christian rock artists such as Keith Green, Randy Matthews, Daniel Amos, Petra, DeGarmo and Key, Resurrection Band and other key players in the burgeoning Christian music industry.
 Students at area public schools would often hear KLYT during lunchtime in the school cafeteria as it was played in rotation with popular non-religious music stations.